kingsloi/philips-brothers-docs/inventory/categories.md

 To update a category:
 * Navigate to {{ book.url }}/admin/inventory/categories/home.
-* Choose the category from the list.
+* Choose the category you wish to edit from the list.
 * Make whatever changes are necessary to the category.
 * Click `Save`